KieronQuinn/AmazfitInternetCompanion/README.md

 The app can be hidden from your app drawer, to access it again (for debugging or to restart the service if it fails), simply add it as a shortcut to your homescreen, or if you're using Android 6.0 or above, go to the app info for the app and use the settings icon there

 ## Developers
+If you are using the internet functions of the AmazfitCommunication library (LocalURLRequest), you need to have your users install the latest build of this app on their phone.
+Either include your own guide of how to do that (linking to the apk on this repo), or simply link them here

-Feel free to use this as a base app to make your own companion app, note how the actual listening and sending of data is done in a foreground service to allow it to work without this app being open
+Alternatively, feel free to use this as a base app to make your own companion app, note how the actual listening and sending of data is done in a foreground service to allow it to work without this app being open

 ## Screenshot
 This isn't really needed but here's what the companion app's UI looks like.
 Basic isn't it?